 - The Fragmentation Bomb Launcher sounds like a dangerous weapon.
 It's loud and produces a pretty explosion.
 But it burns weapons energy fast, and unless you manage to hit the target before it detonates and produces its Flechette Storm, you're not going to hit anything smaller than an M6 corvette.
+Even worse, thanks to a programmer's oversight, the Flechette Storm lacks any AoE damage whatsoever.
 Its only saving grace is its price tag: as Vendor Trash, a recovered (or manufactured) FBL will net you a roughly quarter of a million credits.

 - The Cluster Flak Array is the FBL scaled to frigate size.
 It does, however, have one further saving grace.
 Some players like to pair it in gun batteries with the Ion Disruptor, which can chain-lightning between the flak shards to reach further than it could normally.

 - Almost every unguided missile: they are inaccurate and do very little damage.
-Furthermore, due to a programmer's oversight, they lack actual Area of Effect damage, which could have otherwise turn these duds into niche weapons.
+Furthermore, similar to the aforementioned FBL, they lack actual Area of Effect damage due to a programmer's oversight, which could have otherwise turn these duds into niche weapons.
 The exception is the Tornado, which can be used to rig certain M3 fighters as bombers for anti-capital work.

 - Lasertowers fit this in X3: Terran Conflict because Out-Of-Sector combat mechanics render their chief advantage (range) worthless.
 Some players have had success using them in large quantities to support blockades, however.
 In X3: Albion Prelude they're much more useful thanks to a buff in firepower and shielding.